Dmitry-Borodin/pdfview-android/README.md

 ```
 See [sources](/pdfview-library/src/main/java/com/pdfview/PDFView.kt) for other methods to provide a file.

-When you have url - first use your network client to download file to the cache folder, then show it.
+If pdf is on remote host - use your network client to download it to the cache folder, then show it.
 This library provides view, it doesn't do network requests.

 ## Add to your project: